RIFTS-UNH/RIFTS-Hardware/antenna-mounts/Manufacturing/Print_Settings.md

 ### Rationale

-This orientation follows the natural loading direction of the component and provides a straightforward print configuration with minimal support requirements.
+This orientation follows the natural loading direction of the component and provides a straightforward print configuration with no support requirements.

 ---